erickbytes/lofipython/content/blog/Fixing-User-Site-Packages-Not-Visible-Python-Pip-Install-Error.rst

 :status: published

-| While running Python 3.11 today, out of the blue I saw this error attempting to pip install a package in my virtual environment:
+| While running Python version 3.8.10 today, out of the blue I saw this error attempting to pip install a package in my virtual environment:
 |

 ::